ktorio/ktor-samples/feature/async/README.md

 Sample project for [Ktor](http://ktor.io) demonstrating long-running asynchronous computation that happens in a separate thread-pool context.

+For testing, we are specifying a Random and a DelayProvider to the main module.

 ## Running

 Execute this command in the repository's root directory to run this sample: